LyubomirT/poem-autosuggestion/README.md

 ## Dataset

 The dataset used for training the autocomplete model is stored in a file called `data.txt`.
-Each line in the file represents a poem.
+Each four lines in the file represent a poem.
 The dataset is tokenized and processed before training.

 ## Model Architecture